-In May 2014, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers, later codified as Accounting Standards Codification (ASC) Topic 606.
-This major overhaul of revenue recognition (effective for fiscal years starting after December 15, 2017 for public companies) affects almost every sector of the economy, and the power and utility (P&U) industry is no exception.
-The complex arrangements between power and utility companies, governments, and customers pose some of the most difficult issues.
-Due to bundled sales contracts, contract modifications, and different pricing terms, application of the five-step revenue-recognition model can be particularly complicated.
+In 2018, the Accounting Standards Codification (ASC) Topic 606—Revenue from Contracts with Customers became effective for all public companies.
+This major overhaul of revenue recognition has affected almost every industry, and the power and utilities (P&U) industry is no exception.
+The complex arrangements between P&U companies, governments, and customers pose some of the most difficult issues.
+Due to bundled sales contracts, contract modifications and different pricing terms, application of the five-step revenue-recognition model can be complicated.

-In this article, we provide a brief explanation of the key issues the P&U industry faces when applying ASC 606, drawing on the following guides published by the AICPA’s Financial Reporting Executive Committee (FinREC) and the major accounting firms:
+In this article, we provide a brief explanation of the key issues the P&U industry faces when applying ASC 606, drawing on selected guides published by the AICPA’s Financial Reporting Executive Committee (FinREC) and the major accounting firms:

 1. Tariff Sales to Regulated Customers

 In the P&U industry, governmental regulators often have significant influence in setting rates and contract terms.
 In industry parlance, these pricing guidelines are referred to as tariffs.
 Each regulated utility has its own approved tariffs that govern the utility’s relationship with its customers.
 To prevent discriminatory practices or predatory pricing behavior, tariffs can only be changed by an “independent, third-party regulator” or via legislative action.